Microsoft Showcases Windows Phone 7 Apps at SXSW

 The handpicked set of apps range from personal finance to fitness and, Microsoft says, fully utilize the design innovations of the Windows Phone 7 OS.

-The company has been working hard since last November's WP7 to get developers to write apps for the platform.
-Microsoft has taken special pains to make sure that the most popular apps on the Android and iPhone platforms are available on WP7; this, of course, is crucial to consumers considering the leap of faith to WP7.
+The company has been working hard since last November's WP7 launch to get developers to write apps for the platform.
+Microsoft has taken special pains to make sure that the most popular apps on the Android and iPhone platforms are available on WP7; that, of course, is crucial to consumers considering the leap of faith to WP7.

 The gaming line up on WP7 is shaping up nicely, possibly because of the platform's close tie with Xbox Live.
 Angry Birds, I'm told, is coming to WP7 in April.